- Home

 Hours and Accessibility

 The cemetery is open daily from 6:00 am to 12:00 midnight.
-The cemetery office (located immediately south of the cemetery in the Public Works/Community Development Complex) is open 8:00 am to 5:00 pm on weekdays.
-The cemetery has a gazebo which holds cases of plot maps that can be accessed during open hours every day.
+The cemetery office (located immediately south of the cemetery in the Public Works Building) is open from 8:00 am to 5:00 pm on weekdays.
+The cemetery has a gazebo that holds cases of plot maps that can be accessed during open hours every day.
 There are directions for reading the plot maps placed in the same case.
 The deceased location will be needed to find the plot; Alphabetical Burial List (PDF)

 Cemetery Lot Regulations

 The City of Rawlins Cemetery Division, under the direction of the cemetery sexton, has responsibility for the care and maintenance of the cemetery's 40-developed acres Lot Regulations Brochure (PDF).
-This responsibility derives from City Ordinance 8.04.010 through 8.04.120 of the Rawlins Municipal Code (PDF).
+This responsibility and accompanying regulations derive from City Ordinance 8.04.010 through 8.04.120 of the Rawlins Municipal Code (PDF).

 General Care of the Cemetery

-All interments, grading, landscaping, planting, and trimming will be done by cemetery personnel.
-Any improvements or alterations to any lot shall be done by cemetery personnel.
+Cemetery personnel will perform all interments, grading, landscaping, planting, and trimming, as well as any improvements or alterations to any lot.
 The City of Rawlins retains the right to remove or alter any lot improvements if they become unsightly or pose a safety hazard.
-The alteration or removal shall be at the expense of the lot owner.
+The alteration or removal will be at the expense of the lot owner.

-If you have any questions regarding cemetery landscaping and maintenance, such as mowing, watering, and monuments, please contact Parks & Recreation Director Jason Sehon at 307-328-7529.
+If you have any questions regarding cemetery landscaping and maintenance, such as mowing, watering, and monuments, please contact the Parks & Recreation Director at 307-328-7529.

 Lot Decoration - Flowers and Flags